 Like all technologies, vacuum forming has its pros and cons.
 In order to judge their significance, however, you need to look at them in context.
 With that in mind, here are seven key points to consider before starting a manufacturing process and an explanation of how the use of vacuum forming could influence their outcomes.

 Vacuum forming is one of the fastest production methods used today.
-If you’re willing to use a fairly lightweight mould, you can get production moving very quickly.
+If you’re willing to use a fairly lightweight tool, you can get production moving very quickly.
 This makes vacuum forming a great choice for product development, where you’re probably going to want to make incremental improvements.

-Similarly, once you have the mould created, the actual vacuum-forming process itself is very quick.
+Similarly, once you have the tool created, the actual vacuum-forming process itself is very quick.
 Keep in mind, however, that the vacuum-forming process may not result in a completed item.
 It is quite common for vacuum-formed products to need further work before they can be used or sold.

 The fact that vacuum forming is so quick means that it’s very scalable.
 You can use it just as effectively for huge production runs as for agile prototypes.
 In fact, there’s a strong case for arguing that vacuum forming really comes into its own with smaller jobs.